Your Ad Here

 Looking north at America's Great River.

-Later at Cameron, a BNSF freight waited for us to enter the old CB&Q mainline to run into Galesburg.
+Later at Cameron, a BNSF freight waited for us to enter the former Chicago, Burlington and Quincy mainline to Galesburg.
 The freight would follow us into town.

-Emerson lasted until we had departed Galesburg so next up was the two CD's of Cheap Trick "Live at Budakon" which should get me near Chicago.
+The Emerson lasted until we had departed Galesburg so next up was the two CD's of Cheap Trick "Live at Budakon" which should last until nearly Chicago.

 Myself right before we crossed of the former C&NW line to St Louis.